elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 end
 ```

-Much better!
-Syntax-wise, `with` is quite similar to `for` comprehensions. `with` will retrieve the value returned by the right-side of `<-` and match it against the pattern on the left side.
+Much better! `with` will retrieve the value returned by the right-side of `<-` and match it against the pattern on the left side.
 If the value matches the pattern, `with` moves on to the next expression.
 In case there is no match, the non-matching value is returned.

 In other words, we converted each expression given to `case/2` as a step in `with`.
 As soon as any of the steps return something that does not match `{:ok, x}`, `with` aborts, and returns the non-matching value.